 - Getting divorced or legally separated

 These are only some of the reasons you may qualify for a special enrollment period.
-See our full list of Special Enrollment Period eligibility criteria (PDF).
+For a full list of qualifying life events, and important information about when your coverage will take effect, please see our full list of Special Enrollment Period eligibility criteria (PDF).

 If you think you may qualify for an SEP, you should create or log in to your CoverME.gov account to report your life changes.
 Once you have submitted an application and are ready to shop for plans, you will be asked to answer a couple of questions to determine if you qualify for an SEP.
 For certain life events, you may be required to call our Consumer Assistance Center at 1-866-636-0355 TTY: 711.
 For more information, visit our New Customers or Existing Marketplace Customers page.